fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ### 2. First simple test

 So now you need to write your first test.
-When testing, first you should start with the simplest test, so let's just do that.
+When testing, first you should start with the simplest case, so let's just do that.

-When the class is created, the delegate should not yet be touched, so create a test for that:
+When the class is created, the delegate should not yet be touched, so we start there:

 ```kotlin
 @DisplayName("WHEN nothing is changed THEN delegate is not touched") // this will show up when running our tests and is a great way to document what we are testing